imagineSamurai/auto-comment-70games/README.md

 ## Installation

 1. Install [Orangemonkey](https://chromewebstore.google.com/detail/orangemonkey/ekmeppjgajofkpiofbebgcbohbmfldaf) browser extension
-2. Click [here](link-to-your-script.user.js) to install the script
+2. Click [here](script.js) to install the script
-   - Or create a new script in Orangemonkey and copy the provided code
+   - Or create a new script in Orangemonkey and copy the code from script.js

 ## Usage

-1. Navigate to the target website
+1. Navigate to 70games.net
 2. A small dialog will appear in the top-right corner
 3. Click "Yes" to start auto-submission
 4. Click "No" to close the dialog